 They can be used to measure AC as well as DC stock for both as the scale is calibrated for both.
 The scale is the same up to a certain limit.

 What is Electrodynamometer Wattmeter?

 Electrodynamometer Wattmeter is a machine whose function is related to the reaction between the magnetic fields of a fixed coil and a moving coil.
 It is used for both AC circuits and DC circuits.
 The working principle of the Electrodynamometer Wattmeter is very straightforward and simple.
 Its function depends on the principle that a current-carrying conductor placed in a magnetic field experiences a mechanical force.
 This deflects the mechanical force indicator mounted on a calibrated scale.

 The current coil is connected in series with the load to carry circuit current and the potential coil is connected across the load in order to carry current proportional to the voltage.

 Wattmeter measures the electric power in watts of any circuit.

 What 2 factors determine the turning force of a Wattmeter?

 It depends on the strength of the magnetic field of both stationary and moving coils.
-Thus, this is all about the definition, construction, working principle, working, theory, and errors of Electrodynamometer Wattmeter.
+Thus, this is all about the definition, construction, working principle, working, theory, and errors of the Electrodynamometer Wattmeter.

 What happens if an electrodynamic type of wattmeter current coil is connected across the supply?